AOSC-Dev/la_ow_ptrace/README.md

 You can try [Linux kernel module for compatibility with LoongArch's old-world ABI ](https://github.com/AOSC-Dev/la_ow_syscall) for a more mature solution.

-This project aims to implement old-world compatibility in a pure userspace manner.
-The performance can be worse than the in-kernel approach, but it is easier to integrate.
+This project aims to implement old-world compatibility in a purely userspace manner.
+The performance can be worse than the kernel-space approach, but it is easier to integrate with distributions.

 ## Usage